-The optimization was also done for each site individually to estimate the spatial variability in $\sigma$ .
+The optimization was also done for each site individually to estimate the spatial variability in σ .
 The results presented in Fig. 7 show that a clear minimum in the RMSE ${\sigma}$ can be found at every site.
-Fig 7 (right) shows that the optimal $\sigma$ at JBJan-transect values are located between 0.22 and 0.54 cm, while 0.31 is found for all 5 sites.
+Figure 7 (right) shows that the optimal σ at BJ{Jan-transect} values are located between 0.22 and 0.54 cm, while 0.31 is found for all 5 sites.
 The variability can be explained by the variation of the gravel size that affects the surface roughness.
-For JBFeb, the observed spatial variability is more significant with variations ranging between 0.195 cm and 1.987 cm with an optimized $\sigma = 0.411$ cm for all 4 sites (Fig. 7 left).
+For BJ{Feb}, the observed spatial variability is more significant with variations ranging between 0.195 and 1.987 cm with an optimized σ = 0.411 cm for all 4 sites (Fig. 7 left).
 However, one should be careful in interpreting these results as the optimization could also compensate for uncertainties in the permittivity of frozen ground.
-Nevertheless, because the minimal and maximal values of optimized $\sigma$ are taken, this does not affect our main goal, which is to estimate the variability in snow-covered TB introduced by the soil in the model.
-Furthermore, as mentioned in Sect.
-2.2.3, the permittivity used in this study were retrieved at the same site as this study.
+Nevertheless, this does not affect our main goal, which is to estimate the variability in snow-covered $T{\rm B}$ introduced by the soil in the model.